Find Affordable College Courses

 Detroit, MI

-With a ranking of #7, Wayne State University did quite well on this year’s best schools for computer engineering technology students working on their bachelor’s degree.
-Located in the large city of Detroit, Wayne State is a public school with a fairly large student population.
+Wayne State University landed the #7 spot in the 2023 rankings for the best bachelor’s degree computer engineering technology programs.
+Located in the large city of Detroit, Wayne State is a public college with a very large student population.

 Read More…